 The Digital Shift: What’s Happening Now

 The digital landscape is powerful, but it’s also fluid.
-Even the big players like Google are still figuring it out.
+Even Google is still figuring it out.
 Features are changing weekly.
 Your site might appear in an AI summary one day and be buried the next.
-Markup and structured data help, but no one has a permanent solution – because the goalposts keep moving.
-And as AI mode becomes the default and the novelty wears thin, it’ll quietly stop being “AI” and simply become “search results” again.
-It will be marketable.
-It will be exploitable.
-It will be monetized, pitched, and sold to you – just like before.
-SGEs (Search Generative Experiences) will slowly become SERPs (Search Engine Results Pages) again.
-Rinse and repeat.
+Structured data and schema markup help, but no one has a permanent solution – because the goalposts keep moving.

 Why Print Still Holds Its Place